-How To Plant a Rose Bush
+How To Plant a Rose Bush for Beginners

-The rose bush you buy at the nursery probably looks nothing like the picture on the container's tag, and certainly nothing like the beautiful plant you imagine growing in your garden.
+The rose bush you buy at the nursery probably looks nothing like the picture on the container's tag and certainly nothing like the beautiful plant you imagine growing in your garden.
 Regardless of the variety of rose bush (and there are oh-so-many options) you choose, they often come wrapped in plastic, packed in sawdust, and resemble nothing more than a thorny stick.

 Create the Right Conditions to Grow Good Roses

-Don't Crowd Your Rose Bushes.
-There needs to be ample airflow around your plants to help prevent fungal diseases such as black spot and powdery mildew from forming.
-It is a good rule of thumb to plant roses at least 3 feet from other plants to avoid competition for soil nutrients.
-Now, let's get those roses in the ground.
+There must be ample airflow around your plants to help prevent fungal diseases such as black spots and powdery mildew.
+It is a good rule to plant roses at least three feet from other plants to avoid competition for soil nutrients.

-2. Prepare the Hole
+Prepare the Soil